Alejandro-Fuste/Quiz_Game/README.md

 ## Usage

-This application uses HTML, CSS, Javascript and the Web API.
+This application uses HTML, CSS, Javascript, jQuery and the Web API.

 ## License